12 Mar My Last Camping Trip

 “Which way do you think would be the fastest to- HEY!”
 Eric grabbed Sam.
 Sam yelled as Eric dragged him to the edge of the path.

 “Say it!”
 Eric shrieked.
 “Say that you’ll tell everyone that he slipped!”
-Eric sounded more scared than he did intimidating as he held Sam at the edge of the path, seemingly ready to let him fall.
+Eric sounded more scared than intimidating as he held Sam at the edge of the path, seemingly ready to let him fall.

 “Fuck you!”
 Sam yelled and he began to flail.
 He hurt Eric more than I would have expected, judging by how Eric grunted.
 Maybe it was pure adrenaline, but Sam got free somehow and began pushing him to the other side of the trail, right into a cliff.

 “Jesus Christ, stop fighting!”
 I yelled at them.
 I might as well have been speaking Chinese.
 I took a few steps closer and saw there was murder in both their eyes, so I stepped back.
 Sam got his hand on Eric’s chin and pushed his head into the rocks behind him as hard as he could.
 Eric was really trembling then, like an old man with Parkinson’s.
 It was as if he was experiencing a panic attack in the middle of a fight.
-Even so he wasn’t going to just take Sam’s beating.
+Even so, he wasn’t going to just take Sam’s beating.
 He grabbed Sam again and kind of picked him up like Sam was a tackling dummy and then charged forward blindly, Sam’s poncho over his face.
 He misjudged the distance to the edge of the path and both Sam and he went rolling down the hill.
 They struck trees with sickening noises as they fell to a level area.

 They were much more fortunate than Tony.
 I could see their movements and hear them screaming when they stopped falling down the hill.
 But neither of them even tried to get up.